March 25, 2021 21 min read

 Ted had to move out of Cambodia not soon after 2002, broke and facing political persecution and with his overseas Republican friends having forgotten all about him.
 He landed in Los Angeles with all his money, no more than $100, and not the respect or support of his family to back him up.

-What started as an innocent gaming session in Las Vegas has led to a roller-coaster of events that pushed a happily-married man to have an affair.
-It was a humbling experience, Ted said, and added that “many times, I try to commit suicide because I hate myself, […], because I hate the gambling, […]I hate that I treat Christy so badly, treat my children so badly, because of the gambling, so I hate myself”
+What started as an innocent gaming session in Las Vegas has led to a roller-coaster of events that pushed a happily married man to have an affair.
+It was a humbling experience, Ted said and added that “many times, I try to commit suicide because I hate myself, […], because I hate the gambling, […]I hate that I treat Christy so badly, treat my children so badly, because of the gambling, so I hate myself”

 For four years he was a pariah in the United States, but he started going to the church where his son was a pastor.
-Ted became a devote Christian and decided to fly back to Cambodia.
+Ted became a devoted Christian and decided to fly back to Cambodia.
 Still not a penny to his name, he moved to Thailand where he was contacted by an old contact of his who needed Ted’s assistance with a real estate contract.

 Ted negotiated the deal and earned a hefty commission, which was followed by many similar opportunities Ted earned through his business acumen, good-naturedness, and honesty.
 Discovering his new success, he married again and had four more children.